-We wake up early this day for the beautiful view of sunrise through the mountains.
+The exciting walk to High Camp is one of the scenic walk throughout the trek.
 After early breakfast, we head on to the trekking trails.
-We walk on the grassy ridges which during winters are filled with snow.
-The trail ascends throughout the walk up to the High Camp.
-We walk above the tree line and the temperature reduces along the path.
+We walk under the shades of Rhododendron forest until Badaldanda and after which the trail continues on the grassy ridges which during winters are filled with snow.
+The trail gradually ascends throughout the walk up to the High Camp.
+We walk above the line of hills and the temperature reduces along the path.
 After walking for almost 4 to 5 hours, we finally reach High Camp.

 Overnight at a Guesthouse.
 Breakfast, Lunch and Dinner Included.

-Today we wake up early and walk for few hours to reach the Mardi Himal Base Camp.
+Today we wake up early in the morning and walk for few hours to reach the Upper view point or Mardi Himal Base Camp.
 The view of the Annapurna Sanctuary can be clearly seen.
 The panoramic scenes of South face of Mt.
-Annpaurna and Mt.
-Machhapuchhre (Fishtail) will be worth every steps taken to the Base Camp.
-After spending few hours here, we return back to the High Camp for lunch.
-After having lunch and resting for some time at High camp, we walk down to Low Camp from where it is about an hour or two’s walk to Badaldanda.
-We will be staying at the teahouse at Badaldanda today.
+Annpaurna, Himchuli and Mt.
+Machhapuchhre (Fishtail) will be worth every steps taken to the Upper view point.
+After spending few hours here, we return back to the High Camp for breakfast.
+After having lunch and resting for some time at High camp, we walk down to Low Camp which is about two hours walk.

 Overnight at a Guesthouse.
 Breakfast, Lunch and Dinner Included.

 After breakfast we start walking towards Forest Camp from where we will be taking a side trail down to the beautiful village of Landruk.
 The elevation changes drastically while walking down to Landruk.
-Landruk is a Gurung village with traditional houses that witnesses the immensely beautiful view of snow peak Annapurna South.
-After walking for around 6 to hours we reach the village.
+Landruk is a Gurung village with traditional houses that witnesses the immensely beautiful view of snow peak Annapurna South and Himchuli.
+After walking down for around 5 to 6 hours, we reach the Landruk village.

 Overnight at a Guesthouse.
 Breakfast, Lunch and Dinner Included.

 Today is the last day of trekking.
-We start our day with a descent down the trail to Syauli Bazar.
-The hike will be quite tough with many steep steps down.
-On arrival at Syauli Bazar we drive to Pokhara in a public vehicle.
+We start our day with a descent down the trail to Siwai.
+The hike will be quite tough with many steep steps down to Kyumi.
+On arrival at Siwai, we drive to Pokhara in a tourist vehicle.
 Upon reaching Pokhara, we celebrate the successful trek to the Mardi Himal.